Classifying Centrelink digital images 111-10010060

 A document can be escalated to the Classification Support Queue when additional support and expertise is required to finalise the classification process.

-To escalate a document, enter the relevant form code in the Form Type field (refer to the Centrelink Classification Index for the appropriate form code), select the 'Escalate to a Classification Support Officer' document decision option followed by the save icon.
+To escalate a document in National Queue, enter the relevant form code in the Form Type field (for the appropriate form code, refer to the Centrelink Classification Index), select the 'Escalate to a Classification Support Officer' document decision option followed by the Save icon.

 Large files